 Guides to assist landholders

 Landholders seeking to understand more about their rights in relation to minerals exploration on their property can access several guides.

-These can be found at earthresources.vic.gov.au/ community-and-land-use/ landholder-information, including the Guide to Commercial Consent Agreement for Access to Private Land in Victoria.
+These can be found at resources.vic.gov.au/community-and-land-use/commercial-consent-agreement.